vcvpaiva/DialecticaCategories/README.md

     Samuel G Da Silva, The Axiom of Choice and the Partition Principle from Dialectica Categories, Logic Journal of the IGPL, 2020;, jzaa023, https://doi.org/10.1093/jigpal/jzaa023

- 7. Dialectica over partial order, in LC Pereira festschrift, http://vcvpaiva.github.io/includes/pubs/2015boundedDial.pdf
+ 7. Dialectica over a partial order, in LC Pereira festschrift, http://vcvpaiva.github.io/includes/pubs/2015boundedDial.pdf

+ 8. The Godel Fibration (with Davide Trotta and Matteo Spadetto) https://arxiv.org/abs/2104.14021

 ==================================================

-More work (from others) related to dialectica categories:
+Work (from others) related to dialectica categories:

 1. Makkai festschrifft, 2011
 The dialectica monad and its cousins, Pieter J. W. Hofstra,